Factbox-Front runners in development of antibody drugs against COVID-19

 * On Oct.
 11 it said it would also submit the new treatment data to global health regulators.

 * On Oct.
 14, the EU drug regulator said it had started a real-time review of the therapy.

-* In June, the drugmaker said a late-stage trial had failed to provide evidence that the therapy could stop individuals who had been exposed to the virus from contracting it.
+* In June, the drugmaker said a late-stage trial had failed to provide evidence that the therapy could stop individuals exposed to the virus from contracting it.

-* AstraZeneca said in March it would supply up to 500,000 more doses of the therapy to the U.S., extending a prior agreement made in October for 200,000 doses.
+* AstraZeneca said in March it would supply up to 500,000 more doses of the therapy to the United States, extending a prior agreement made in October for 200,000 doses.
 The deal is contingent on an EUA from the FDA.

 * The British government also has an in-principle agreement for over a million doses.

 * The U.S. pharmaceutical group's treatment, a combination of the antibodies bamlanivimab and etesevimab, is meant for patients with mild-to-moderate COVID-19.